CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### A-2-1: Expected paradigm of exponentially increasing dynamic data

-SALI LMSS has a pathway for (successively) applicable bodies of Law when you don't know where to start and/or in which order.
+SALI LMSS has a pathway for a train of applicable bodies of Law when you don't know where to start and/or in which order.

 SALI LMSS has a pathway to create and adapt narratives based on the audience.